ISOF-ITD/PublikUtforska-GUI/README.md

 sed -i 's/production = true/production = false/' gulpfile.js && gulp
 ```

-## Bundle code for deployment with gulp, commit and push (be careful to know what you are doing here)
+## Bundle code for deployment with gulp, commit and push (make sure you know what you are doing)

 Enter the correct path to the ES-API in config.js (frigg-test or frigg).
 Otherwise it must be done on the server afterwards.
 Then run: